What are some of your financial habits you stopped?

 - Relying on your wife, husband, significant other, parents, siblings – they are a crutch.
 I cannot speak to the wife/husband/significant other scenarios because I am in my mid 30’s, never been married, and happily single.
 I can only imagine how easy it might be to distance yourself from various financial activities.
 However, talking to many colleagues I am surprised how often both parties are not held equally responsible or at least making financial decisions together.

 - Impulse or unplanned purchases – this goes back to knowing what you are spending.
 In this day and age, it is so easy to get caught up in purchasing something that was unplanned.
 We are all one click or tap away.
 There are always online sales happening.
-I am a digital marketer in my full time job and we always have some sort of “limited” time offer.
 One of the rules I thought was clever was shared by the guys at Listen Money Matters.
 Force yourself to a 30 day rule.
 Put the item you want to purchase on a 30 day list such as the laptop you have been thinking about and then wait 30 days.
 In the meantime you might start researching laptops, reading reviews, and talking to friends.
 Eventually you might realize you do not need the item.

 - Buying with your credit card and you do not intend to pay the balance in full – one of the best ways to save money is to use your credit card, take advantage of the credit rewards, AND pay the balance in full.
-I have been in the financial services industry and in order to make money, we want you to be late on your credit card payments and we want you to carry that balance over every month for the interest.
+As someone who worked in the financial services industry, banks want you to be late on your credit card payments and want you to carry that balance over every month for the interest.

 - Lifestyle inflation aka keeping up with the Joneses – as you increase your monthly income, you might feel the urge to spend a little bit more on clothes or vacations.
 You might get invited to different circle of friends and then you see what car they are driving or what clothes they are wearing.
 This is such a bad habit to get into and I have been guilty of this.
 One of my goals when I was younger was to make 6 figures.
 Once I hit that in my 20s, I automatically signed up for lifestyle inflation.
 I am paying for that mistake to this day in my mid 30s.